-• Revenue recognition relating to churn contracts has been identified as a significant risk due to fraud.
+Revenue recognition relating to churn contracts has been identified as a significant risk due to fraud.
 This is due to the subjectivity involved in revenue recognised on churned meters whilst new contracts are agreed.
 To address this risk, we have completed the following:

-o assessed the control environment relating to churn revenue;

-o selected a sample of contracts and tested accuracy through corroboration to underlying contracts and correspondance;

-o selected a sample from a recipricol population and traced through to churn revenue recongised to confirm completeness of the balance; and o challenged the revenue disclosures made within the financial statements to ensure compliance with accounting stardards.
+- Obtained an understanding of the relevant controls relating to churn revenue; - Selected a sample of contracts and tested accuracy through corroboration to underlying contracts and correspondence; - Selected a sample from a reciprocal population and agreed through to churn revenue recognised to confirm completeness of the balance; and - Assessed the appropriateness of the company's revenue disclosures made within the financial statements,